faenrandir/a_careful_examination/documents/questions/questions.md

 1. Why are there errors in the Book of Mormon [unique to the 1769 King James edition of the Bible](https://www.fairmormon.org/answers/Book_of_Mormon/Translation_Errors_from_the_KJV) that Joseph Smith's family owned?

+1. Why does the Book of Mormon [closely quote deutero-Isaiah](https://www.reddit.com/r/exmormon/comments/398r83/how_deuteroisaiah_ended_up_in_the_book_of_mormon/) which likely wasn't written (at least in its current form) [until _after_ Lehi and his family would have left Jerusalem](https://rationalfaiths.com/truthfulness-deutero-isaiah-response-kent-jackson-part-2/)?

+1. Why would Moroni have quoted Jesus speaking the precise words found at the end of the book of Mark when the section he was quoting is almost certainly of [dubious origin](https://www.reddit.com/r/mormonscholar/comments/75hvyj/moroni_quotes_sections_of_mark_that_are_of/)?

 1. If the book is ancient in origin, why did the author of the Book of Mormon [quote or paraphrase New Testament scripture more often than Old Testament scripture](http://bookofmormondepot.com/kjv-verses/), even before the New Testament was written?

 ## Spiritual Confirmation and Priesthood Guidance